The Route

 2. Jamsil Hangang Park

-A beautiful park beside the Han River
+A picturesque park along the Han River.

 3. Mongchon Fortress